Best drive Defensive & Advance Driving School

-If you understand how the test works and practice regularly, passing becomes much easier.
-More importantly, you develop skills that keep you safe after you start driving independently.
+Once you know what the test is looking for and you practice regularly, passing the test becomes much easier.
+Most of all, you learn skills which keep you safe once you start driving on your own.

-Let’s explore what the hazard perception test involves and how you can prepare with confidence.
+Let’s take a look at what is involved in the hazard perception test and how you can be prepared and confident.

 What Is the Hazard Perception Test?

-The Hazard Perception Test forms part of the UK driving theory test.
-It measures how quickly you recognize developing dangers while driving.
+The Hazard Perception Test is a section of the UK driving theory test.
+It is a measure of the speed at which it takes for you to notice a developing hazard while driving.

-During the test, you watch short video clips that show everyday road situations.
+Throughout the test, you watch brief videos illustrating typical road scenes.
 As soon as you spot a developing hazard, you click the mouse.

-The earlier you notice the hazard, the higher your score.
+The earlier the hazard is detected, the higher the score.

 Why the Hazard Perception Test Is Important